contivero/hasmin/README.md

 [![Build Status](https://travis-ci.org/contivero/hasmin.svg?branch=master)](https://travis-ci.org/contivero/hasmin)
 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

-Hasmin is a CSS minifier written entirely in Haskell.
+Hasmin is a CSS minifier.
+To use it as a library, refer to the Hasmin module documentation.

 Aside from the usual techniques (e.g. whitespace removal, color minification, etc.), the idea was to explore new possibilities, by implementing things